Congenital Syphilis

 • Reduce your risk of getting syphilis before and during your pregnancy by:

-• Getting regular STD testing.
+• Getting regular STI testing.

 Sources

-** CDC - Syphilis
+CDC - About Congenital Syphilis